4 years full-time

-Instructors provide you with feedback in a variety of forms eg written feedback on work that you have handed in, in-class discussion of common problems on an assignment, model answers, one-on-one discussion of research projects, or online responses to questions posted on the module discussion board.
+Instructors provide you with feedback in a variety of forms, for example: written feedback, in-class discussion of common problems, model answers, one-on-one discussion of research projects, or online responses to questions posted on the module discussion board.

 We can make reasonable adjustments to assessment procedures for students with disabilities.
-However, if you have dyslexia please note that, it is not possible to make adjustments in the marking of work written in a closed language exam (French).
+However, if you have dyslexia please note that it is not possible to make adjustments in the marking of work written in a closed language exam.
 This is because accurate spelling is one of the assessment objectives for language exams.
-Closed exams make up only a proportion of the assessment types used for languages, there are other assessment types such as coursework and oral presentations which are also used.
+Closed exams make up only a proportion of the assessment types used for languages.
+There are other assessment types such as coursework and oral presentations which are also used.
 As a student with dyslexia you could apply for extra time in closed exams, if this would be of assistance.
 See the University's disability support pages for further details.

 |Year 1||Year 2||Year 3||Year 4|

 The figures above are based on data from 2016/17.

 The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
 Check your fee status.

 For more information about tuition fees, any reduced fees for study abroad and work placement years, scholarships, tuition fee loans, maintenance loans and living costs see undergraduate fees and funding.

 Set texts are available from the Library or online, but you may wish to buy your own copy for some modules.
 These typically cost between £10 and £30.
 For ab-initio languages you may need to buy books with a total cost of £50 to £60.
 Second hand books are often available more cheaply.